 Not Following Doctor’s Advice?

-For all risk level I sports, where a medical professional’s presence is required for practice and / or games, that professional has the full authority for removing a player from competition and for preventing that player from returning to activity for the duration of the practice or competition.
+For all Risk Level I sports, where a medical professional’s presence is required for practice and / or games, that professional has the full authority for removing a player from competition and for preventing that player from returning to activity for the duration of the practice or competition.
 If an athlete is injured during a game and the assigned medical professional recommends they are not to return to play for that particular session, but the player decides to decline the advice, the medical professional has the right to leave the venue.
-For a risk level 1 activity, the session could not continue.
+For a Risk Level 1 activity, the session could not continue.

 In the event that an athlete ignores or chooses to disregard medical advice dispensed regarding how to proceed beyond that moment, all responsibility for complications or further harm fall on the injured team member.
-It is the role of coaches and the clubs executive board to support the advice of the medical professionals and to error on the side of caution.
+It is the role of coaches and the clubs executive board to support the advice of the medical professionals and to err on the side of caution.

-For all other club sports, where a medical professional may not be present, the individual members, the executive board and the coach are responsible for encouraging additional care and encouraging the member to follow the prescribed therapy (e.g., rest, fewer training hours).
+For all other sports clubs, where a medical professional may not be present, the individual members, the executive board and the coach are responsible for encouraging additional care and encouraging the member to follow the prescribed therapy (e.g., rest, fewer training hours).
 Ultimately, the injured party accepts responsibility for themselves as participation in sports clubs is completely voluntary.

 Behavioral and Disciplinary Policies